cristianpana86/BasicBlogBundle/README.md

 #BasicBlogBundle

 This bundle is indented for projects who need some basic blog features.
-Please see below of the features already included:
+Please see below a list of features already included:

 Front side
 - view all blog posts with pagination